Key Takeaways

 Top-notch medical services in a friendly setting

-With the help of our Dental Concierge service, patients can focus solely on recovery.
+With the help of our dental concierge service, patients can focus solely on recovery.
 We take care of the rest of the details: transportation, accommodation, guidance and full assistance throughout the entire stay.Affordable costs without sacrificing quality

-Patients can save up to 74 % compared to treatment costs in countries such as the UK, Germany, or France – while benefiting from at least the same quality standards and materials.Cluj-Napoca: a modern, safe and accessible European city
+Patients can save up to 74% compared to treatment costs in countries such as the UK, Germany, or France – while benefiting from at least the same quality standards and materials.Cluj-Napoca: a modern, safe and accessible European city

 Cluj-Napoca is one of the most developed cities in Eastern Europe.
-With modern infrastructure, direct air transport from major European cities and a high level of safety, patients feel comfortable and welcome here.Cluj City – the ideal combination of city break and treatment
+With modern infrastructure, direct air transport from major European cities and a high level of safety, patients feel comfortable and welcome here.Cluj-Napoca – the ideal blend of city break and dental treatment

-Patients appreciate Dentaturism services
+Why Patients Trust Dentaturism